ArcadeGloop/swa/README.md

 # Understanding & Improving Stochastic Weight Averaging (SWA)
 This repository was made as part of the final project in the 'Introduction to Deep Learning' course in Ben Gurion University of the Negev, Israel.

-This repository is afork of the original repository that contains a PyTorch implementation of the Stochastic Weight Averaging (SWA) training method for DNNs from the paper
+This repository is a fork of the original repository that contains a PyTorch implementation of the Stochastic Weight Averaging (SWA) training method for DNNs from the paper

 [Averaging Weights Leads to Wider Optima and Better Generalization](https://arxiv.org/abs/1803.05407)